Guidelines For COVID

 Dear Community Association Leaders and Managers,

-With 2020 now behind us, I’d like to share my admiration for the volunteer leaders and community managers who kept Georgia’s communities functioning through 2020’s unprecedented challenges and served the over two million Georgians that live in community associations.
+With 2020 now behind us, I’d like to share my admiration for the volunteer leaders and community managers who kept Georgia’s communities functioning through 2020’s unprecedented challenges and served the over two million Georgians that live in community associations, all while adhering to guidelines for COVID.
 Despite the uncertainty of 2020, we are proud to say the state of community associations is stronger than ever.

 · Made difficult decisions regarding closing amenities;